cloudwatt/php-cli-shell_firewall/README.md

 This repository is the addon for PHP-CLI SHELL about FIREWALL (acl) service.
 With this addon you can create ACLs (monosite, failover and fullmesh) and generate template for your firewall appliance.
+It is possible to upload ACLs config file to firewall with SCP.
+For SCP, you can use an SSH bastion.

+For the moment, there are 2 templates:
+* Juniper JunOS
-For the moment, only JunOS templates are availables.
-There are 2 templates for JunOS: one formated with {} and one with set commands.
+  __there are 2 templates for JunOS: one formated with {} and one with set commands__
+* Cisco ASA

+ACL monosite:
-ACL monosite: basic ACL, source(s), destination(s), no automation.
+* basic ACL, source(s), destination(s), no automation.
 For this ACL category you can not enable fullmesh option!

+ACL failover:
-ACL failover: failover ACL(s) will be automaticaly generated for all failover sites in inbound or outbound.
+* __without fullmesh option:__ failover ACL(s) will be automaticaly generated for all failover sites in inbound or outbound.
-ACL failover with fullmesh option: source and destination of ACL will be isolated to process automation.
+* __with fullmesh option:__ like without but source and destination of ACL will be isolated per zone to process automation.

 You have to use base PHP-CLI SHELL project that is here: https://github.com/cloudwatt/php-cli-shell_base